How Working Impacts Your Social Security Benefits

-Applying for Social Security benefits in New Hampshire and Massachusetts can take over a year.
+Applying for Social Security Disability Insurance (SSDI) benefits in New Hampshire can take more than a year.
 Many people who experience an injury or illness that makes them unable to work struggle with how to support themselves and their families while waiting for Social Security benefits.
 Some people find that while their medical impairments make them unable to work enough to support themselves, they are able to work on a limited basis.

-Working while on or applying for Social Security may impact your eligibility for benefits or the amount you receive.
+Working while on or applying for SSDI may impact your eligibility for benefits or the amount you receive.

-Those receiving SSDI benefits can earn up to $1,040 per month in 2013 and still receive the full Social Security disability monthly benefit.
-This amount of money is known as Substantial Gainful Activity “SGA.”
+Those receiving SSDI benefits can earn up to $1,180 per month in 2018 and still receive the full Social Security disability monthly benefit.
+This amount of money is known as Substantial Gainful Activity (SGA).
 Earning more than that amount can cause you to lose your benefits.

 If you are receiving SSI, your benefit will be reduced proportionately with your income.
 SSI also has a limit on the total amount of income you can receive which includes income you earn and income that you receive from sources other than work.